 The University of Illinois at Urbana-Champaign established its nationally recognized Institute of Aviation at University of Illinois – Willard Airport in 1946 before Parkland College took over the program in 2014.

-University of Illinois – Willard Airport is served by American Airlines which offers convenient, non-stop service to Chicago O’Hare, Dallas-Fort Worth, and Charlotte, NC.
+University of Illinois – Willard Airport is served by American Airlines which offers convenient, non-stop service to Chicago O’Hare and Dallas-Fort Worth.
 Connections are available from these major hubs to virtually anywhere on the globe.

 University of Illinois – Willard Airport is also home to a private jet service: Flightstar.

 For facility information of interest to aviators, visit AirNav.com.